The Belper Passion Play took place on Friday 30 March 11am, 2018

 After a three year break the hugely successful Belper Passion play returns to the streets and churches of the town in 2018.
 The performance will see a move to a traditional setting with Roman soldiers and costumes of the period.
-With a new director, Jannice Richtof, and a new script by George Gunby, the performance is being produced by Churches Together in Belper.
+The play has a new director, Jannice Richtof, and a new script written by George Gunby.
+Churches Together in Belper are producing the performance.

 The event will include The Walk Of Witness which has attracted up to 800 people in the past.